 Rinse the quinoa, oats & lentils.
 Drain out the water and then soak with 3 cups of water for 4 hours.
 Drain out all the water.

-Step 2: Add soaked and drained quinoa, oats & lentils to the blender and blend with water.
+Make batter by blending the soaked and drained quinoa, oats & lentils.
 The dosa batter consistency will be like pancake batter.
 Add salt and mix well.
-Note: You can allow the batter to rest for 20 mins to an hour or start making the dosa’s right away

 Preheat a nonstick griddle on low heat.
-Pour about ⅓ cup of batter and spread it into a thin dosa using the back of the ladle or a measuring cup.
-Cook on medium heat and once the bottom starts to turn golden brown evenly spread some ghee or oil.
+Pour ⅓ cup of batter and spread it into a thin dosa using the back of the ladle.
+Cook on low-medium heat.
+Add ghee or oil once the bottom starts to turn light golden brown.

 Here is another way to fold the dosa in a cone shape that kids are sure to enjoy: